 Altar Ideas for Eclectic Witches

 Since Eclectic Witches combine different practices and traditions, their altars are as unique as they are!
-However, some items are commonly used in Witchcraft that could be placed on your altar.
+However, some items that could be placed on your altar are commonly used in witchcraft.
 Here are a few ideas to help get you started, but feel free to customize them to your liking!

-Candles are fantastic for altar items.
-Some witches use them to represent the element fire (and sometimes air) or use a candle’s color meaning for their altar magic and spellwork.
-However, you might also use them to provide a source of light and warmth.
+Candles are fantastic for spells and altar items.
+Some witches use them to represent the element fire (and sometimes air) or use a candle’s color meaning for their spellwork.

 Candle magic is rooted in the same ideas and concepts as color therapy.
 Colors have specific vibrations and frequencies that can be used in many ways, including our mental wellness and spiritual practice.